IQSS/dataverse-pm/README.md

 This is the main repository for Dataverse-related project management tracking issues.
 By design, some of the documents, or other resources linked from tracking issues _may not be publicly accessible_.

 ## About Tracking Issues
-Tracking issues are GitHub issues in the [dataverse-pm repo](https://github.com/IQSS/dataverse-pm) connecting connect development issues (e.g., in [dataverse](https://github.com/IQSS/dataverse) or [dataverse-frontend](https://github.com/IQSS/dataverse-frontend) with deliverables, strategic objectives, and resource monitoring and reporting requirements.
+Tracking issues are GitHub issues in the [dataverse-pm repo](https://github.com/IQSS/dataverse-pm) connecting development issues (e.g., in [dataverse](https://github.com/IQSS/dataverse) or [dataverse-frontend](https://github.com/IQSS/dataverse-frontend) with deliverables, strategic objectives, and resource monitoring and reporting requirements.

 Tracking issues: